 In addition, the logistics of transferring biologics manufacturing to China, in contrast with conventional pharmaceuticals, are a hurdle.
 Moreover, language and cultural differences continue to pose significant barriers with the West, despite recent implementation of English-language programs and the influx of many Western-educated, Chinese-born scientists.
 Thus, despite the advantages of offshoring in China and the potential of the Chinese biotech industry, significant barriers remain.

-IP Protection Laws
+The Future of Biotech and IP Protection Laws

 China’s biopharmaceutical product patent laws are fairly recent, having been established in 1993.
 After China’s entry into the World Trade Organization (WTO) in 2001, the Chinese government made great efforts to improve IP protection and harmonize China’s patent system with that of other WTO member countries.
 However, progress has been slow due to various factors, including serious problems with piracy and counterfeiting.
 China’s internal corruption, limited resources, and lack of public awareness concerning the impact of counterfeiting and piracy have been identified as major barriers.8 As new precedents are set in Chinese courts favoring foreign patents, greater confidence in China’s IP system will evolve.
 Already, examples of positive outcomes for foreign investors have begun to set positive precedents.
 For example, in 2006, Pfizer won its Viagra patent case.9 As more Chinese companies go to court to protect their IP rights; the Chinese business environment is also improving at the domestic level.